Compliance and Enforcement Policy

 1. Context

-The Canadian Transportation Agency (the Agency) is an independent regulator and quasi-judicial tribunal that regulates over 1,500 service providers in the air, rail, marine and interprovincial bus sectors.
+The Canadian Transportation Agency (Agency) is an independent regulator and quasi-judicial tribunal that regulates over 1,500 service providers in the air, rail, marine and interprovincial bus sectors.
 Using a variety of tools the Agency supports and verifies the compliance of regulated parties with the applicable acts, regulations, orders, and authorizations.
-It serves the public interest by resolving non-compliance applying a graduated approach, using informal and formal enforcement measures.
+It serves the public interest by resolving non-compliance through the application of a graduated approach, using informal and formal enforcement measures.

-This Policy describes how the Agency organizes itself and delivers critical compliance and enforcement activities to best serve the public interest.
+This Policy describes at a high level how the Agency organizes itself and delivers critical compliance and enforcement activities to best serve the public interest.
 Further, all Agency employees carry out their compliance monitoring and enforcement functions in a manner consistent with the Agency's Code of Values and Ethics.

 2. Scope and Objective

-The Agency has primary responsibility for administering the Canada Transportation Act (the Act) and its associated regulations; and shared responsibility for a number of other acts and regulations that involve the national transportation system (see Annex 1 for a list of acts and regulations).
+The Agency has primary responsibility for administering the Canada Transportation Act (Act) and its associated regulations, and it shares responsibility for a number of other acts and regulations that involve the national transportation system (see Annex 1 for a list of acts and regulations).

 The Agency has three core mandates: